edurant/edurant.github.io/advising/index.md

 The policy is:
 * Freshman or sophomore: meet with advisor every quarter
+* Juniors in winter: meet with advisor
 * Seniors in fall: meet with advisor
 * Any GPA < 2.25: meet with advisor
 * All others: advising not required, no hold will be automatically placed

-"Freshman,"" etc. are based on credits and are defined in the &quot;Grade Level&quot; section of the &quot;Academic Regulations and Policies&quot; section of the <a href="https://catalog.msoe.edu/">MSOE Undergraduate Catalog</a>.
+"Freshman," etc. are based on credits and are defined in the &quot;Grade Level&quot; section of the &quot;Academic Regulations and Policies&quot; section of the <a href="https://catalog.msoe.edu/">MSOE Undergraduate Catalog</a>.

 Remember that you can schedule your advising appointment before you receive your quarterly registration notice from the Registrar, so do not wait until the last week!

 Starting in week 7 sign-up sheets with available advising slots are normally posted on your advisor's office door.
 Please sign up for one of these slots; signing up early will give you a wider choice of times.
 Some advisors will notify you of other appointment procedures (e.g., Outlook) or walk-in advising hours.

 ## What to bring to the meeting with your advisor
 * A copy of the CE curriculum flowchart for your curriculum version marked with the courses you have successfully completed.
-Hardcopies are available outside of the CE/SE/Math office area.
+Hardcopies are available outside of the CE/EE/Math office area.
   * Students first enrolled in <a href="https://catalog.msoe.edu/preview_program.php?catoid=20&poid=1001&returnto=562">F'19</a> follow curriculum 4.3. <a href="curriculum-4.3rev01.pdf">Flowchart</a>
   * Students first enrolled in <a href="https://catalog.msoe.edu/preview_program.php?catoid=10&poid=506&returnto=364">F'15</a>,
             <a href="https://catalog.msoe.edu/preview_program.php?catoid=14&poid=704&returnto=394">F'16</a>,